 3) Names and email addresses for 3 references

 Michigan State University is an Equal Opportunity/Affirmative Action employer, and actively encourages applications from women, persons of color, veterans, and persons with disabilities.
 The Meek Lab strives to be safe space for diversity in STEM.
 Please see our Lab Values page.
 I encourage applications from students from groups that have been traditionally underrepresented in academia.

-The Meek Lab is looking for motivated PhD and MS students, postdoctoral scholars, research technicians, and undergraduate researchers.
-See announcements below.
+The Meek Lab is often looking for motivated PhD and MS students, postdoctoral scholars, research technicians, and undergraduate researchers.
+See any announcements below.
 Please check out the research page for descriptions of some of the major projects happening in the lab, and have a look at our publications to get an idea of the type of research we do.
-If these ideas interest you, please email me to start a conversation (firstname.lastname@example.org).
+Additionally, check out our Lab values page.
+If these ideas and values interest you, please email me to start a conversation (firstname.lastname@example.org).
 I’m excited to hear from you.

 I take graduate students through both the Ecology, Evolutionary Biology, and Behavior Program and the Department of Integrative Biology.